 - Having your period more often or sooner than usual

 Heavy bleeding needs a high absorbency tampon.
-Check out TAMPAX Pearl Super, Super Plus and Ultra.
+Check out TAMPAX Pearl Super and Super Plus.

 How Can I Get It?